Dan-Hill95/Localised-Dihedral-Patterns/Continuation/ReadMe.md

 *>> a = MatchSoln((1/10) * ones(1,11), 6, 100, 1e-4);*

-2. If you want to find localised dihedral patterns in the 2-3 SH equation, type:
+2. If you want to find and continue localised dihedral patterns in the 2-3 SH equation, type:

 *>> branch = Cont_Patch(x, p, Dir);*